sksg/blog/content/posts/first-post.md

 # The ∨∑ (orsum) new toy language

 I am not a professional programmer.
 In fact, I have never finished any significant piece of software outside of small, closed, academic circles.
-I have, however, written loads of code and one-off analysis software within mathematics, physics, and computer vision.
-I have come to enjoy trying out a new programming languages, just to see if they were more suited to various tasks.
+I am a physicist.
+And I have written loads of one-off analysis software within mathematics, physics, and computer vision.
+I like programming.
+I enjoy trying new programming languages, just to see if they are more suited for various tasks.
+And until a few years ago, I never imagined that I could make one myself.

-Some years ago I stumbled onto one of Jon Blows presentations about Jai[^BlowVideos]: A Programming Language for Games.
-It occurred to me then; building your own language may not be an impossible task.
+Then I stumbled onto one of Jon Blows presentations about Jai[^BlowVideos]: A Programming Language for Games.
+It occurred to me: building your own language may not be an impossible task.
 And so begins my journey towards my own programming language.

 [^BlowVideos]: Blow, Jonathan, 2014, A Programming Language for Games, accessed 06 September 2021, https://www.youtube.com/playlist?list=PLmV5I2fxaiCKfxMBrNsU1kgKJXD3PkyxO